agdsn/sipa-content/news/2016-03-17-neue-beitragsordnung.en.md

-title: New finance constitution
+title: New finance regulation
 author: Felix Wollert
 date: 2016-03-20
 event: [Hochschulstraße, Wundtstraße, Zellescher Weg, Borsbergstraße, Gerokstraße, Zeunerstraße]

-According to the plenary meeting on March 9th, a new, **uniform finance constitution** will take effect from April 1st 2016.
+According to the plenary meeting on March 9th, a new, **uniform finance regulation** will take effect from April 1st 2016.
 Beforehand, amount and mode of the contributions differed depending on the local division of the AG DSN.